|

 I’m asking for your advice in order to avoid the same situation with my younger children.
 My son, Alex, has all A’s and is taking four APs.
 He is active in school and the community.
 Alex is a senior just finishing his college applications.
 Since September, it has felt like a world war has invaded our family.
 Alex is exhausted, depressed, and pressured.
 He finds it impossible to do schoolwork and college applications simultaneously.
 He is overwhelmed and stays up until 1 or 2 AM every night.
 What can I do to make this process easier for our other two children?

 I have been an Independent College Counselor for the last 26 years and have found this year to be the worst as far as pressure on our kids.
 Most students are applying to over fifteen schools because the competition exponentially increases each year.
 Each and every application takes 10-30 hours; this is a daunting task.
 The application usually contains requests for two teacher recommendations plus one from a school counselor.
-You cannot request these recommendations at the last minute â€?a good recommendation takes several hours to write.
+You cannot request these recommendations at the last minute �a good recommendation takes several hours to write.
 Your child is responsible for sending transcripts and all standardized test scores on a timely basis.
 For the past few years, the University of Florida and Florida State University required students to self-report their grades, which takes another one or two hours to complete.

 I genuinely believe that the essay is the most important part of the application.
 The colleges are not asking for a perfect AP English essay, but one that comes from your child’s soul.
 In 26 years, I have never had any of my students write on the same subject.
 My job, as their Independent College Counselor, is to unearth that particular topic, which so far has probably been locked away in their hearts previously.
-Because of my studentsâ€?essays, they receive extraordinary scholarship offers.
+Because of my students�essays, they receive extraordinary scholarship offers.
 As difficult as it may be to believe, all of my students get thousands of dollars in scholarships.
 It is truly worth all the time and energy spent to compete that perfect essay that will not only gain admission but make it financially possible to attend college.

 Some specific pieces of advice that I can give to all my readers are the following: do not make any travel plans for the month of August.
 The Common Application and many others come out August 1st.
 This gives students a month before schools starts to work on parts of application, including the essay.
 Students are not in school and can work the entire day, so when school eventually starts, they should be way ahead of the game.
 For those of you with students who procrastinate daily, I advise tough love at this time until all applications are completed.
 Your child goes to school, curtails activities, and does nothing except schoolwork and college applications, in order to avoid stress later on in the semester.
 This situation may not make for harmony at home, but it will pay off.
 I guarantee your child will be thrilled when everything is completed and acceptances start to roll in during the second semester.
 If you can afford it, I recommend an Independent College Counselor.
-I know many good counselors throughout the United States.
-College counseling, ideally, should start in 8th grade because it is then that you will decide what high school to attend and courses to select as an upcoming freshman.
+I know

 Question: I’m a junior and watching all my friends who are seniors do their college applications.
-Why don’t they just all do the Common Application and be done with it?
+Why don’t they just all do the Common Application and

-Answer: It’s not that easy.
-The majority of schools who do use the Common Application will send you a supplemental application, which has their information and perhaps additional essays.
-In reality, if the school has their own application to begin with, you might just do that and it will take the same amount of time as the Common Application and a supplement.
+and perhaps additional essays.
+In reality, if the school has their own application to begin with, you might just do that and it will take the same amount

 Question: My son is applying to both Emory College and Oxford College of Emory University.
-Will he receive 2 separate notifications of acceptance or rejection, or just one?
+Will he receive 2 separate notifications of acceptance or

 Answer: He will receive 2 separate letters.